 Dallas and Houston have the two biggest and most well-connected airports.
 Depending on where you’re coming from and what available flights you find, this itinerary could be done in the order listed below (with Dallas as the start) or reversed (with Houston as the start).
 Usually booking round trip flights is cheaper, which is why I structured this one week itinerary the way I did.
 But you could easily alter your start and end points by booking two one way flights (ex: arrive in Dallas, depart from Houston), which would cut out almost 4 hours of driving between Houston and Dallas.
 However this might increase the cost of your rental car.

 Perhaps my favorite of all the activities that I did while in Dallas was the Sixth Floor Museum at Dealey Plaza.
 For those who might not know, Dealey Plaza is the historic location of President JFK’s assassination in 1963.
 The Sixth Floor Museum is housed in the exact location where assassin Lee Harvey Oswald stood to shoot the fatal shot.
 I found this museum to be exceptionally well-curated.
-Visitors are greeted with an explanation of the geopolitical issues at play during JFK’s presidency in order to set the stage for the assassination.
-You will then follow a nearly minute-by-minute timeline of the events leading up to the assassination on November 22nd.
+Visitors are greeted with an explanation of the geopolitical issues at play during JFK’s presidency.
+Then you will then follow a nearly minute-by-minute timeline of the events leading up to the assassination on November 22nd.

 One of the trendiest neighborhoods in Dallas is Deep Ellum, making it the perfect place to end your day in Texas’s capital city.
 Located directly east of downtown Dallas, Deep Ellum is a lively district characterized by colorful street art, excellent cocktail bars, brewpubs and art galleries.
 Start by grabbing some pre-dinner drinks at HIDE, a high-end cocktail joint known for its creative and well-crafted drinks.
-Next, walk a few blocks over to Pecan Lodge to enjoy some of the best BBQ in Dallas.
-Finish off the night with a beer at a local brewery, such as Braindead Brewing, Deep Ellum Brewing Co, or Angry Dog.
+Then grab a beer at a local brewery, such as Braindead Brewing, or Deep Ellum Brewing Co.

 After leaving Dallas early, you are most likely in need of some caffeine.
 Waco has several great coffee shops, but if you only have time to visit one, make sure it is Dichotomy.
 The inventive menu of coffee drinks, made with locally roasted beans, includes a spiced pear cappuccino and blended espresso with Dr Pepper over ice.
 The area around this coffee shop is also quite cute, so you might be tempted to pop into some of the charming boutiques nearby.